thanakritfluk/Pet_recommendation/README.md

 2. Where do you live (house/condominium/apartment)?
 3. How many hour(s) do you have for your leisure?
 4. Do you have any small children with you?
-5. Do you have any pet allergy symptoms?
+5. Do you have any `pet allergy symptoms`?